Discovering Arab Culture in Indonesia

 Palembang, South Sumatra

 When I was in Palembang, the capital of South Sumatra, I was able to experience the influence of Arab culture in Indonesia first hand.
-I had just arrived after a 20+ hour plane ride with Singapore Airlines from Los Angeles and needed to kill time before bed, or jet lag would kill me.
+I had just arrived after a 20+ hour plane ride with Singapore Airlines from Los Angeles and needed to kill time before bed, or jet lag would have killed me.
 After checking into my hotel (I stayed at the Santika Hotel), I headed out to see some sights.

 The Al-Qur’an Al-Akbar mosque in Palembang honestly does not look like much from the outside.
 It doesn’t have the bulbous domes and colorful spires that most mosques have.
 Instead, it is a tall-ish tower hidden behind trees that I certainly would have passed by, had it not been for my local guide.